Administering a death estate

 Have you and the deceased shared a joint bank account?
 In the event of death, the death estate becomes the joint owner of the account.
 As the joint owner, you can continue using the account normally unless the death estate or any of its individual distributees demand that the account’s funds be frozen.
 We recommend that as the widowed spouse, you direct your income to a personal account, not a joint account.

 Does the estate have due bills?
-Before the estate inventory, you can only use the deceased’s account to cover reasonable funeral costs and the costs of obtaining extracts from the population register.
+Before the estate inventory, you may only use the decedent’s bank account to pay for reasonable funeral expenses, the costs of preparing the estate inventory, and the costs of maintaining the value of the estate’s assets.
 Any individual distributee may pay these expenses without a power of attorney from other distributees.

 The death estate’s bills can be paid at a bank branch without an appointment.
 Bring along your personal ID document and an extract from the population register proving that you are a distributee of the estate, if available.